How does Bark detect potential new accounts?

 This drop-off often indicates the child may be using a different account on that same platform, or perhaps using a new platform altogether.
 Either way, it's worth asking the child about their change in usage and understanding why it might be the case.

-Have additional questions about how Bark monitors?
+Have additional questions about how Bark monitors and alerts?

 Don't hesitate to reach out to us, and we are happy to assist!